Leon Cooperman

 Leon G. Cooperman (born April 25, 1943) is an American billionaire investor and hedge fund manager.
-He is the chairman and CEO of Omega Advisors, a New York-based investment advisory firm managing over $3.3 billion in assets under management, the majority consisting of his personal wealth.
+He’s the chairman and CEO of Omega Advisors, a New York-based investment advisory firm managing over $3.3 billion in assets under management, the majority consisting of his personal wealth.

 In September 2016 the U.S. Securities and Exchange Commission charged Cooperman and Omega Advisors with insider trading, more specifically for "trading stocks, bonds and call options of Atlas Pipeline Partners in July 2010 on information he obtained from an executive at the company."
 Cooperman's firm agreed to a $4.9 million settlement with the SEC in May 2017 but admitted no wrong-doing.
 As part of the settlement, Cooperman and Omega agreed to be subject to a compliance monitor with access to their electronic communications and trading records and to submit monthly certifications that they had not engaged in insider trading until 2022.

 Early life and education

 Cooperman was born to a Jewish family in the South Bronx, New York City.
 He is the son of immigrants from Poland.
 Cooperman was the first in his family to earn a college degree.
-As an undergraduate at Hunter College, Cooperman joined and was an active member of the Alpha Epsilon Pi.
+As an undergraduate at Hunter College, Cooperman joined and was an active member of the fraternity Alpha Epsilon Pi.
 After graduating, he became a quality control engineer at Xerox in 1965.
 Cooperman later received his MBA from Columbia Business School, graduating in 1967.
 He is also a Chartered Financial Analyst.

 Investment career

 Early career and Goldman Sachs

 Directly after graduating from Columbia, Cooperman joined Goldman Sachs.
-He spent his first 22 years at Goldman in the Investment Research Department as partner-in-charge, co-chairman of the Investment Policy Committee and chairman of the Stock Selection Committee.
+He spent his first 22 years at Goldman in the investment research department as partner-in-charge, co-chairman of the investment policy committee, and chairman of the stock selection committee.
 In 1989, he became chairman and chief executive officer of Goldman Sachs Asset Management and was chief investment officer of the equity product line including managing the GS Capital Growth Fund, an open-end mutual fund, for one and one-half years.